szalouk/cs131_notes_dev/_chapters/images/resizing.md

 #### Object Detection and Seam Carving

 Seam carving can also be combined with object detection.
-In the example below, we have a face detector which specifies the areas that we do not want to be removed by the seam-carving resizing algorithm.
-Our goal is to make the energy in those pixels very high such that the seam-carving will never prefer to go through those pixels.
+In the example below, we have a face detector which specifies the areas that we do not want to be removed by the Seam carving resizing algorithm.
+Our goal is to make the energy in those pixels very high such that the Seam carving will never prefer to go through those pixels.

 <div class="fig figcenter fighighlight">
   <img src="https://i.imgur.com/PyAlrEH.png">